ddhartma/Spark-Machine-Learning/README.md

 # Spark - Machine Learning
-How to deal with ***Big Data***?

-Why Learn Spark?
+Why is Spark a powerful tool for **Big Data** Analytics?

-Spark is currently one of the most popular tools for big data analytics.
-You might have heard of other tools such as Hadoop.
-Hadoop is a slightly older technology although still in use by some companies.
-Spark is generally faster than Hadoop, which is why Spark has become more popular over the last few years.
+Besides Hadoop, Spark - slightly newer and faster technology than Hadoop - is currently one of the most popular tools for big data analytics.

 There are many other big data tools and systems, each with its own use case.
 For example, there are database system like Apache Cassandra and SQL query engines like Presto.
 But Spark is still one of the most popular tools for analyzing large data sets.

-Instead of using the own computer it is easier to use a ***distributed system*** of multiple computers (e.g. hundereds of servers on the Amazon Data Center).
+In case of Big Data it is easier to use a ***distributed system*** of multiple computers (e.g. hundreds of servers on the Amazon Data Center) than using a single machine.
 Spark is one framework that enables distributed computing.

-Further info you can find in the first part [park-Big-Data-Analytics](https://github.com/ddhartma/Spark-Big-Data-Analytics.git)
+Further info is provided in the first part [park-Big-Data-Analytics](https://github.com/ddhartma/Spark-Big-Data-Analytics.git)

-Here is an outline of this session:
+The outline of this session:

 ## Outline
 - [Machine Learning with Spark](#ml_with_Spark)